alwaysdata/documentation/content/tasks/use-scheduled-tasks.en.md

 - Tasks are started during the set minute.
 In other words a task scheduled to start every day at 6:30 will start between 6:30:00 and 6:30:59.
 - A log is created automatically and is available from the `$HOME/admin/logs/jobs/` directory.
 It gives you the start and end of the task.
 	- An extract of these logs is presented in the administration’s interface (Logs - 📄).
-- For accounts on the public Cloud, the consumption should remain reasonable.
+- For accounts on the Public Cloud, the consumption should remain reasonable.
 If the scheduled task is major processing, then reduce its frequency.

 {{% notice note %}}
-Even if it is not advisable, users of dedicated and VPS servers have also access to the `crontab -e` command.
+Even if it is not advisable, users of the [Private Cloud]({{< ref "accounts/billing/private-cloud-prices" >}})) have also access to the `crontab -e` command.
 The two systems are separate.
 {{% /notice %}}

 ## Examples